vvusk/aavf/README.md

 ## 📜 Citation

-If you use this code or our paper, please cite:
+If you use this code or our paper, please cite: (will be updated once published)

 ```bibtex
 @inproceedings{your_bibtex_key,